-Equality, Diversity and Inclusion
+Equality, diversity and inclusion

 What does it mean to us?

-'We want to create a working environment that celebrates and embraces difference, enables a sense of belonging and provides equal opportunity for all.
-Staff should feel comfortable bringing their 'full selves' to work.
+We want to create a working environment that celebrates and embraces difference, enables a sense of belonging and provides equal opportunity for all.
+Staff should feel comfortable bringing their full selves to work.
 Surrey should be a place where different beliefs, life experiences and backgrounds are treated equally.
-The residents we serve should feel respected, listened to and valued as members of our community'.
+The residents we serve should feel respected, listened to and valued as members of our community.

-Meet our inclusion networks
+Meet our staff networks

 Early Careers Network